bymayo/craft-delete-account/README.md

 ## Config

-Navigate to Settings -> Plugins -> Delete Account (Little cog) to customise the config settings.
+Navigate to Settings -> Plugins -> Delete Account (Cog icon) to customise the config settings.

 ## Templating